wolfrage76/DuskMan/readme.md

     ## Notification Configuration

 6. To enable notifications for specific services, provide the required credentials in the `config` dictionary.
 Notifications will only be sent for properly configured services.
-Setting value to ```None``` disables that notification type.
+Setting value to `None` disables that notification.

 | **Service**  | **Required Configuration Fields**                     |
 |--------------|-------------------------------------------------------|